-New Pillows can cause neck pain due to poor supportiveness, lack of pressure relief or due to the pillow ‘breaking in’.
-Foam pillows take anywhere from 30 to 60 days to fully “break-in.”
-It may cause neck pain due to the fact the pillow materials haven’t had time to soften and conform to your body.
+New Pillows can cause neck pain due to poor supportiveness, lack of pressure relief, or the pillow ‘breaking in’.
+Foam pillows take anywhere from 30 to 60 days to fully “break in.”
+It may cause neck pain because the pillow materials haven’t had time to soften and conform to your body.

 How Can a New Pillow Cause Neck Pain

-Pillows are an important part of getting a good night’s sleep.
-But if you’re waking up with neck pain, your pillow might be to blame.
-Here are a few things to keep in mind if you are finding your new pillow uncomfortable.
+Pillows are an essential part of getting a good night’s sleep.
+But your pillow might be to blame if you’re waking up with neck pain.
+Here are a few things to remember if you find your new pillow uncomfortable.

 Pillow Break-in Period

 A new pillow can be the key to a good night’s sleep.
 But sometimes, that new pillow can cause neck pain due to its break-in period.
 Foam pillows often have a break-in period in which they are hard.